Employment Law & Policy Conference 2024

 • What next and practical considerations

-Scott Worthy, Partner, Kiely Thompson Caisley (AKL)/ Hannah King, Senior Associate, Kiely Thompson Caisley (WLG/CHC)
+Scott Worthy, Partner, Kiely Thompson Caisley (AKL)/ Hannah King, Senior Associate, Kiely Thompson Caisley (CHC)

 9.50AM